m. Provisions and contingent liabilities

 i.
 Stock price

-The closing market price of the Company's share on the date prior to the date of grant as quoted on the National Stock Exchange (NSE) has been considered for the purposes of right valuation.
+The closing market price of the Company's share on the date prior to the date of grant as quoted on the National Stock Exchange (NSE) has been considered for the purposes of Right valuation.

 ii.
 Volatility

 Volatility is a measure of the amount by which the stock price has fluctuated or is expected to fluctuate during a period.
-The measure of volatility used in the Black-Scholes right pricing model is the annualised standard deviation of the continuously compounded rates of return on the stock over a period of time.
+The measure of volatility used in the Black-Scholes right pricing model is the annualized standard deviation of the continuously compounded rates of return on the stock over a period of time.

 In determining volatility, the Company considers the historical volatility of the stock over the most recent period that is generally commensurate with the expected life of the right being valued.
 Volatility has been calculated based on the daily closing market price of the Company's stock price on NSE over these years.